 The perfect crostini

-Buy a packet of mini pita breads (Greenshields bakery makes the best).
-Depending on the size of the crowd, use as many as desired.
+Buy a packet of mini pita breads (Viera’s bakery bakery makes the best).
 Preheat your oven on the fan setting to 180 degrees.
 Cut the pitas in half lengthways with a small sharp knife.
 Place on large baking tray so there’s plenty of space between them.
 Drizzle with olive oil and sprinkle with Ina Paarman’s rosemary and olive seasoning.
 Bake until golden, then flip over to brown on both sides.
 These are also marvellous served warm with homemade guacamole.

 Roasted spiced almonds

 Dry roast almonds in a pan and when evenly browned take off the heat and sprinkle with cayenne pepper, ground roasted cumin and turmeric.
 Then add coarse salt and treacle sugar.
 Quickly swirl the pan but do not stir, coating the almonds in the caramel.
 Tip onto a plate to cool.

 Have a stress-free Christmas!